ZhijingY/ese5190-2022-lab2b-esp/lab/04_slow_motion/README.md

 ## How the prototype works

-Once the program starts, on the console it will ask the user to type c to start recording the BOOT button pressing for 10 seconds, then the sequence will be replayed in the speed chosen by the user.
+Once the C code is run on RP2040 and Python is run on CPU, on the console it will ask the user to type c to start recording the BOOT button pressing for 10 seconds, then the sequence will be replayed in the speed chosen by the user.

 ## Code